Subject: Authorization for Budget Transfers & Adjustments

 In the General Operating Fund, savings arising from terminations, resignations, unpaid leaves and retirements revert to the central Non Academic Position Control Fund.
 This Fund is administered by the Budget Manager in consultation with the President and the appropriate vice-president.

 In each of the ancillary operations (ie. bookstore, conferences, residences & dining halls) such savings revert to that operation's contingency fund.

 In each of the departments in the Special Program Operating Fund, budgeted staff salary lines will remain unchanged except where a mid-year adjustment is required to reflect significant changes in the department's operational plan.
 These adjustments will be made with the approval of the vice-president responsible or his/her delegate.

 2.1.5 Casual Staff Positions

-A department head or manager may increase this budget line as long as he/she identifies an equivalent budget reduction.
+A department head or manager may increase this budget line as long as they identify an equivalent budget reduction.

 2.1.6 Student Assistants

 In academic units, budget adjustments which reduce this line item require the approval of the Dean.
 In administrative units, budget adjustments which reduce this line item require the approval of the Unit Head.
-A department head or manager may increase this budget line as long as he/she identifies an equivalent budget reduction.
+A department head or manager may increase this budget line as long as they identify an equivalent budget reduction.

 2.1.7 Fringe Benefits